Ain't Burned All the Bright: Development

 Reynolds (pictured in 2020) worked on Ain't Burned All the Bright with collaborator and friend Jason Griffin.

 Author Jason Reynolds was previously a Newbery Honor recipient in 2018; his friend and illustrator partner Jason Griffin provided the book's "mixed-media collages".
 The two previously teamed up for 2009's My Name Is Jason.
 Mine Too: Our Story.
 Our Way.

 Work on Ain't Burned All the Bright began in summer 2020, when Reynolds and Griffin discussed their ideas via phone.
 During that time, Griffin was sketching out imagery in Moleskine notebooks depicting the early months of COVID-19, and referred to the Reynolds work as "an 'oxygen mask' that was helping him break free and create when he felt blocked."
 Meanwhile, Reynolds wrote the text—consisting of "one single run-on sentence"—in only a few minutes, and gave it to Griffin the day afterward.
 This preceded a long round of editing wherein he removed various colons and semicolons from the text so that Griffin could improvise as he pleased.
 As Reynolds explained his enthusiasm:

 [That feeling I had:] Historically, it means one is filled with God, entheos.
 There's that feeling of, "I know something is happening.
 I know it is a visceral expulsion because whatever it is that's in me finally decided that it's ready."

 Griffin illustrated the first ten spreads of the book in one month while at home, using material from his notebooks alongside new art.
 He likened the collaboration between both of them to jazz musicians improvising at jam sessions.
 "Neither is illustrating the other," he told School Library Journal in July 2022.
 "His writing, it's not about my art; and my art, it's not about his writing.
 We're taking a central theme, and we're riffing."

 In early 2021, Reynolds and Griffin sent their PDF manuscript—350 to 400 pages in length—to Caitlyn Dlouhy, after whom an imprint of Simon & Schuster was named.
 Though she admired their "genius", Dlouhy briefly rested on the work while pondering on what to do with it, then proceeded to bring "small finesses" to its pacing.
 She also chose the final name, Ain't Burned All the Bright, over the working titles Oxygen Mask and Three Breaths.
+The title Oxygen Mask was later used for the UK edition.

 Simon & Schuster spent three months preparing the final book; other titles of its caliber took up to a year.
 Reynolds and Griffin settled with the publisher's art director Michael McCartney on the jacket's final design: The cover used one of the book's illustrations, "a hand holding a vibrant, orange flame"; the title written several times over (at McCartney's request); and the author's and illustrator's names in lowercase with a taped-on effect.